SunPengChuan/wgdi-example/phase_subgenomes.md

 ### Subgenome-aware analyses

-Let’s delve into a detailed explanation of how we can phase subgenomes corresponding to the balsa tree, cotton, heritiera littoralis, and durian using the Chr3 of cacao as an example.
+Let's delve into a detailed explanation of how we can phase subgenomes corresponding to the balsa tree, cotton, heritiera littoralis, and durian using the Chr3 of cacao as an example.

 ###### Phased subgenomes for the balsa tree.